hmdhszd/Red-Hat-Certified-System-Administrator-RHCSA/6-System-Maintenance/4-Install and update software packages.md

 ________________________________________________________________________________________________

 ## `yum repolist --all`

-show status of all repos
+show status of all repos (ENABLED & DISABLED)

 ```bash
 [bob@centos-host ~]$ sudo yum repolist --all